Discord-Oxygen/Discord-ExpireBot/README.md

 ## Credit
 I didn't code it all on myself, I only helped and send feedback/did testing etc. The original Creator wants to stay private, so we decided to make the bot my own.
-I'll probably host the bot and make it public for top.gg so anyone can use it, and I'll add multi-guild functuallity.
+I'll probably host the bot and make it public for top.gg so anyone can use it, and I'll add multi-guild functuallity.<br>

 Thanks to (I'll add the LInk in the next commit) for fixing a Critical Bug!!!

 <small>And thanks to the guys from Scicraft and "The Garage" (Armster15, F34R and Yumns) for the good advices.</small>